-The NMEA sentence VBW is supported for receiving information about the speed through water and speed over ground (bottom) for longtiudinal, tranverse and transverse aft.
+The NMEA sentence VBW is supported for receiving information about the speed through water and speed over ground (bottom) for longitudinal, transverse and transverse aft.
 The NMEA sentences VHW and VTG are supported for receiving information about relative speed.

-- An arrow, indicating the direction, is added in front of the value for speed values from the NMEA sentences VBW. - The relative speed through water is fetched from the NMEA sentence VHW. - The relative speed over ground is fetched from the NMEA sentence VTG. - Speed value in km/h is converted to knots if speed value in knots is not available. - Relative speed is displayed without arrows. - All speed values are displayed in knots with one decimal.
+- An arrow, indicating the direction, is added in front of the value for speed values from the NMEA sentences VBW. - The relative speed through water is fetched from the NMEA sentence VHW. - The relative speed over ground is fetched from the NMEA sentence VTG. - Speed value in km/h is converted to knots if speed value in knots is not available. - Relative speed is displayed without arrows. - All speed values are displayed in knots with either one or two decimals depending of the configured parameter to display.
+STW2L, STW2T, SOG2L and SOG2T will always display speed below 10 knots with two decimals and speed from 10 knots and above with one decimal.
+All other speed parameters are displayed with one decimal (see the detailed description of the parameters in Appendix 2).
 Maximum speed value to be displayed is +/- 99.9 knots.